 Many cities, such as New Orleans, Atlanta, and Washington, D.C., require individuals under the age of 17 to be off the streets by 11 p.m.
 Teenagers found violating this curfew are held at a police-designated truancy center until a parent or guardian claims them.
 Parents who are found to be aiding and abetting curfew violators are subject to fines and community service.
 Curfew laws have been challenged on the grounds that they violate the First Amendment by prohibiting a juvenile’s right to free association.
 In Qutb v.
 Strauss (1993), the U.S. Court of Appeals held that curfew laws were constitutional because they are designed to protect the community.

 Most local laws prohibit school-age children from taking unexcused school absences.
 If caught being truant, juveniles may be processed in juvenile court or processed informally.
 In some states, such as Virginia and Arizona, parents can also be held accountable for their children’s truancy and may be fined or jailed..

 This article is not intended to provide legal advice.
 For legal advice on any of the information in this post, please contact one of our attorneys.
-Browse our attorney profiles, use the form to the right or contact us by phone: 805-452-7214.
+Browse our attorney profiles or contact us by phone: 805-452-7214.